ANCIENT JEWISH WEDDING CUSTOMS & JESUS CHRIST, HIS BRIDE, THE CHURCH

 The Marriage Supper

-Following the ceremonial proceedings of the Huppa, is the marriage banquet or wedding feast.
-This was the joy and celebration of the couple and all the family and friends.
-For us as Christians, after the Rapture, we have one very important date to look forward to with our Lord and King.
-We symbolically as the Church, are His Bride all will join Him for the cup of wine we will all share together and enjoy the heavenly festivities that He has planned for the Wedding Supper of the Lamb.
+Following the ceremonial proceedings of the Huppa, is the marriage banquet, also sometimes called the wedding feast or marriage festival.
+This was the joyful celebration of the union of the couple with all their family and friends.
+For us as Christians, after the Rapture, we have one very important banquet to look forward to with our Lord and King.
+All the church, the bride of Christ, will join the Lord at the Wedding Supper of the Lamb for this incredible special celebration.
+The Lord will take the long awaited cup of wine and we will all share it together with Him and enjoy the heavenly festivities He has planned.

 "Let us rejoice and be glad and we will give Him the glory, because the marriage festival of the Lamb has come and His wife has prepared herself and it was given to her that she would be clothed in brilliant pure fine linen: for the fine linen is the righteous deeds of the saints.”
 Then he said to me, “You must now write: ‘Blessed are those who have been called to the wedding supper of the Lamb.’”
 And he said to me, “These are the true words of God.”